 “Do not underestimate how much planning goes into an advertising campaign for a AAA video game,” said Tomb Raider reboot level designer Andrew Dovichi.

-Get this: even though E3 2015 is just around the corner, chances are some companies are already thinking about what they will be showing at E3 2016.
+Get this: even though E3 is just around the corner, chances are some companies are already thinking about what they will be showing next year.

 Dovichi worked on Tomb Raider‘s appearance at Microsoft’s 2012 press conference, which, despite all the work involved, he was incredibly thankful to be a part of.

 “If devs don’t think it is worth the effort,” he said, “then they likely haven’t gotten to experience seeing all of the positive buzz surrounding the game they have spent years working in secret on finally being shown to the world.”

 Several developers I spoke to this story asked to remain anonymous because they weren’t authorised by their companies to talk about E3 demos.

 Many creators I talked to shared this feeling: it’s usually worth the pain, suffering, and long nights to watch people ooo and ahh on the industry’s biggest stage, when it feels like the world’s watching.
 That’s assuming it goes according to plan, which is not always the case.

 A few days before E3 2007, Harmonix designer Dan Teasdale awoke from a nightmare.
 His project, a little game called Rock Band, was set to premiere at Microsoft’s press conference, but he worried it would all go terribly wrong.
 How?
 The band-centric music game would be performed live at the event by Harmonix staff and then-Microsoft executive Peter Moore.
 But the demo had a notable flaw: it was possible to accidentally pause the game while playing.